 Each workflow consists of stages and transitions between them.

-The following configuration defines a workflow where you can pass a draft to technical review, then to proofreading, and to final approval.
+The following configuration defines a workflow where you can pass a draft to proofreading, and then to final approval.

 Each stage in the workflow has an identifier and can be assigned a label and a color (lines 16-18).

 Each transition also has an identifier.
 It must state between which stages it transitions, or be marked as

 Transitions can also have labels, colors, and icons (lines 33-35).

 If you don't define a custom color for a transition, a default setting will be used (

 You can require that a reviewer has to be selected when content is sent through a transition (lines 36-37).
 The user will then not have the option to send the Content item without selecting a reviewer:

 If a User does not have the permissions to view or edit the Content item, you cannot select them as a reviewer.

 You can view all configured workflows in the Admin Panel by selecting Workflow.

 You can automatically publish a Content item once it goes through a specific transition.